A complete solution for the manure and digestate problem

 Treatment of the liquid fraction

 Unique within the total concept of manure processing is the pre-filtration with ceramic membranes.
-This leads to a more efficient reverse osmosis process as the last purification step in the chain.
+This leads to a more efficient reverse osmosis and Ion exchange process as the last purification step in the chain.
 The use of ceramic membranes ensures a maximum volume in discharged water.

 In order to extract all valuable fertilizers from the ceramic membrane filtrate, a reverse osmosis installation is used.
 This last stage of purification produces dischargeable water and a high concentration of minerals (N and K).